- Delivery Method: Combined and in-class

 - Wages: Up to $28/hour

 In the combined online and in-class delivery format, instructors facilitate students’ learning of academic competencies in an interactive online environment.
 Hands-on skills are developed in the lab setting and clinical competencies are mastered at affiliated clinical partner sites (hospitals and community pharmacies).
-This delivery allows students to pursue the majority of their program in their home communities, with travel / relocation required only for short periods of time to complete program orientation, lab, and clinical requirements.
+This delivery allows students to pursue the majority of their program in their home communities, with travel/relocation required only for short periods of time to complete program orientation, one 4-week lab block, one 3-week lab block, and clinical requirements.